 Hunter shot, killed in Georgia after allegedly mistaken for a deer, officials say

-A hunter in Georgia died on Saturday after he was shot by another hunter who thought he was a dear, according to officials.
+A hunter in Georgia died on Saturday after he was shot by another hunter who thought he was a deer, according to officials.

 The Glynn County Sheriff's Office said the incident happened in a wooded area off Myers Hill Road, located just outside of Brunswick.